-4.3.2 Desalinated Water Consumption
+4.3.2 Water Consumption

 Water production for the year 2009 is given in the table below.
-From the table, it can be seen that the average per capita daily consumption is 426litres/person/day given that there is average 70% occupancy.
-Assuming per capita consumption by staff is below 200litres per person per day and that the rest of the daily consumption is attributed to tourists, per capita tourist consumption would be above 800litres per day.
-This is too high and needs to be checked either for leakage or errors in the data.
+From the table, it can be seen that the average per capita daily consumption is 295litres/person/day given that there is 80% occupancy on average.
+Assuming per capita consumption by staff is below 200litres per person per day and that the rest of the daily consumption is attributed to tourists, per capita tourist consumption would be about 440litres per day.
+This includes landscaping and other service-related water demands of the resort.